 My husband’s surname did steamroll mine, though.** As a result, unlike Leo Sen, my daughters have an “appropriately” Irish-sounding last name to match their bonny red hair.

 That doesn’t stop nosy strangers from gawking at our family.
-People often ask us about our relationship — “those can’t be your kids, right?” — thereby causing uncomfortable interactions that I’m exploring in a light-hearted way with my children in Anusha of Prospect Corner.
+People often ask us about our relationship — “those can’t be your kids, right?” — resulting in uncomfortable interactions that I’m exploring in a light-hearted way with my children in Anusha of Prospect Corner.
 In our update to Anne of Green Gables, the main character’s ambivalence about her red hair stems from insecurity about her racial identity rather than from anti-ginger bias.
+[Anusha of Prospect Corner is out!
+For reviews & more information, find it on Goodreads & Amazon]

 My daughters are only just beginning to explore what it means to be redheaded girls of a multiracial background in our part of America.
 To what extent will the way others perceive them impact how they perceive themselves?